Water supply and sanitation in sub-Saharan Africa: Groundwater

 Groundwater plays a key role in sustaining water supplies and livelihoods in sub-Saharan Africa especially due to its widespread availability, generally high quality, and intrinsic ability to buffer episodes of drought and increasing climate variability.

-Yet there is limited sources available to provide clean drinkable water in Africa, one of the research conducted in 2007 has shown that over 40% of Africans use groundwater as their main source of drinking water, particularly in North and Southern African countries.
+Yet there is limited sources available to provide clean drinkable water in Africa, one of the research cstudies onducted in 2007 has shown that over 40% of Africans use groundwater as their main source of drinking water, particularly in North and Southern African countries.

 Piped water is still the most important source of drinking water (39%) in urban areas, yet boreholes are becoming more important (24%).
 The WHO (2006) stated that, in 2004, only 16% of people in sub-Saharan Africa had access to drinking water through a household connection (an indoor tap or a tap in the yard).
-Even when there is available water in these places, there is poor access to readily accessible drinking water as there are risks of contamination due to several factors.
+Even when there is available water in these places, there is poor access to readily accessible drinking water, as there are risks of contamination due to several factors.
 Factors such as poor maintenance due to limited financial resources, pollution and poor sanitation sometimes due to limited financial resources.
 When wells are built and water sanitation facilities are developed, sometimes water quality testing is not performed as often as is necessary, and lack of education among the people utilizing the water source.